shashank123r/living-algorithms/README.md

 # living-algorithms
 This project introduces a paradigm where the algorithms themselves evolve like living organisms.
 Rather than only tuning parameters or outputs, each algorithm’s logic and structure mutate, crossover, and self-repair across generations.
 A population of small programs (expression trees) acts as digital organisms.
+Each organism defines its own method to generate creative outputs—images, audio, or dynamic patterns.

+A fitness function evaluates these evolving algorithms on criteria such as novelty, aesthetics, or task performance.
+The fittest survive and reproduce, combining and mutating their internal code to discover entirely new approaches over time.
+This process leads to unique, non-repeating algorithms capable of producing emergent behaviors and creative content without direct human design.

+The system includes safe execution and protected mathematical operations to avoid crashes, plus support for rendering outputs to visuals or sound.
+It demonstrates evolutionary computation applied to generative AI and artificial life, offering a foundation for research and innovation.
+Each run produces distinct results, showing how autonomous algorithmic evolution can drive creative computation and potentially patentable software ideas.